Chandira Priyanga: Political career

-The induction of Chandira Priyanga means that Puducherry will have its first woman minister in 41 years.
+Priyanga was Pudcherry's first woman minister in 41 years.
 She defeated A. Marimuthu of Indian National Congress by 8,560 votes in 2021 Puducherry Assembly election.
 She is the daughter of former Puducherry minister M Chandirakasu.

-Chandira has also acted in a short film called Jhansi in 2019.
+Priyanga has also acted in a short film called Jhansi in 2019.

-On October 10, 2023, Chandira Priyanga resigned from her ministerial role and submitted her resignation letter via her Secretary to the Chief Minister's office.
+On October 10, 2023, Priyanga resigned from her ministerial role and submitted her resignation letter via her Secretary to the Chief Minister's office, citing caste and gender discrimination while in the role.